jawah/niquests/docs/user/advanced.rst

 The ``cert=...`` and ``verify=...`` can actually take the certificates themselves.
 Niquests support in-memory certificates instead of file paths.

-.. warning:: The mTLS (aka. ``cert=...``) using in-memory certificate only works with Linux, FreeBSD or OpenBSD.
-See https://urllib3future.readthedocs.io/en/latest/advanced-usage.html#in-memory-client-mtls-certificate for more.
-It works on all platforms if you are using HTTP/3 over QUIC.

 .. note:: When leveraging in-memory certificate for mTLS (aka. ``cert=...``), you have two possible configurations: (cert, key) or (cert, key, password) you cannot pass (cert) having concatenated cert,key in a single string.

 .. _ca-certificates: